Supporting CityCoins

 Interacting with the CityCoins protocol.

-Each CityCoin is defined by a set of contracts for that city, including core, token, and auth.
+Each CityCoin is defined by a set of contracts for that city, including core

-The Contracts page lists the currently deployed CityCoins contracts with links to their on-chain source.
-The GitHub repo is where the contracts are stored and updated before deployment.
+The lists the currently deployed CityCoins contracts with links to their on-chain source.
+The is where the contracts are stored and updated before deployment.

 Clarity, has built-in language primitives to define and use fungible tokens.
 Although those primitives exists, there is value in defining a common interface (known in Clarity as a "trait") that allows different smart contracts to interoperate with fungible token contracts in a reusable way.
 This SIP defines that trait.